 First, a little bit about the program....

 The EBS MBA program has been around as a distance learning (DL) program since 1991.
-Unlike other programs that started as an on-campus program, and then went online, this program was designed from the ground up as a distance learning program.
+This makes it one of the first programs where you could earn an MBA entirely through distance learning.
+Unlike other MBA programs that started as an on-campus program, and then went online, this program was designed from the ground up as a distance learning program.
 It is not a "cohort" program where you start and stop with a group of people.
 There is no groupwork, no video lectures, no required discussion boards, no homework that is turned in.
 Everything (except exams) is controlled at your own pace.
 Courses are contained in massive, custom designed textbooks using programmed learning.
 In addition to the texts, you have an online tool called the "Profiler" used to asses your strengths and weaknesses, as well as a faculty board for Q&A. Each course has only one long three hour, closed book, final exam.
 And yes, they are very difficult.

 There is very little networking with other students, and you don't even need to speak with a professor if you don't want to.
 Because of this, the way it is structured is not for everyone.
 I find this program works best for people who are busy professionals who are pretty well situated in their career, and just need an MBA to move up.
 It is also well suited for the entrepreneur, who maybe never had a chance to attend university because they were too busy working, and need an MBA as a missing credential.

 If you are looking for an MBA to change careers, this is probably not the program for you.
 Really for career changers, I wouldn't recommend any online MBA program.
 An on-campus program with a lot of networking possibilities would be more suited for you.

 UPDATE: Here is a great video of Professor Lumsden talking about the history of the EBS MBA program: http://vimeo.com/12020689

 Now that is out of the way, on to the questions......